About Concern Worldwide

 · Eligibility to work in the US.

-· Track record of securing awards from BHA and PRM;
+· Track record of securing awards from US-based foundation and corporations and/or US government;

 · Ability to travel overseas on short-term assignments with minimal notice;